irods/irods/README.md

 This repository hosts the client iCommands, the default command line interface to iRODS.

+The client iCommands are released as a single package called `irods-icommands` in the repository at https://packages.irods.org/

+Once the repository is configured, the `irods-icommands` package can be installed via the package manager on any supported OS.

 ## Build

 To build the iCommands, you will need the `irods-dev` and `irods-runtime` packages.